Brandcast/eslint-plugin-react/docs/rules/sort-comp.md

 }
 ```

+* `type-annotations` is a special keyword that refers to annotation class properties
 * `static-methods` is a special keyword that refers to static class methods.
 * `lifecycle` is referring to the `lifecycle` group defined in `groups`.
 * `everything-else` is a special group that match all the methods that do not match any of the other groups.